endless-snowfall/leetcode/src/leetcode/problems/problem00100/README.md

     - Worst: O(n) the trees are the same.
     - Average: O(d) the lowest depth of difference.

-# Tags: Trees, Recursion, Binary Tree, Logarithmic
+# Tags: Easy, Trees, Recursion, Binary Tree, Logarithmic

 # Notes:
   -